Yabanahano/Dotfiles/README.md

 **TODO**

 ## ❔ Question
-### Why i leave nixos?
+### Why i come back to nixos?
-As you know i love nixos for why i leave it bc nixos is doesn't work well for me and it has many problem.
+As you know i love nixos

 ### Why XMonad?
 I love the way that xmonad write and config in haskell lang that make it easy to config.